 The portion of the Project site that is within the City of Lancaster (two of the Recovery Wells) is zoned Rural Residential (RR-2.5).
 The portions of the Project site within the City of Palmdale (the Recharge and Distribution Sites, nine Recovery Wells, and portions of the 30-inch Potable Water and 36-inch Raw Water/Return Water Pipeline) are zoned Planned Industrial (M-4,), while Project site zoning within the unincorporated County of Los Angeles includes Light Agriculture (A-1-1), Heavy Agriculture (A-2, A-2-1 and A-2-2), Commercial Recreation (C-R-U), and Light Manufacturing (M-1).
 The portions of the Project site located within the City of Palmdale would be located on land that is zoned for Industrial uses and is not zoned or designated for agricultural use.
 The portion of the proposed Project within the City of Lancaster (two Recovery Wells) and many of the areas surrounding the Recovery Wells north of Avenue L are mapped as Prime Farmlands (California Department of Conservation, Division of Land Resource Protection 2012).
 This land is zoned by the City of Lancaster for residential use and its General Plan land designation is also residential.
 The proposed Recovery Wells involve relatively small areas and would not prevent the adjacent and surrounding areas from supporting agricultural activity as an interim land use until rural residential uses, which are envisioned by the City of Lancaster based on designated land uses.
 While portions of the proposed Project within unincorporated Los Angeles County proposed for Recovery Wells contain agricultural zoning designations, they are not designated as important farmland by the State of California.
 The Distribution and Recharge Sites would not be located on lands designated for agricultural use nor would they affect any nearby lands designated as Prime Farmland.
 The SWP Turnout would be constructed at the intersection of the East Branch of the California Aqueduct and 106th Street East and would be located in an area that would not be subject to or available for agricultural use.
 The 30-inch Potable Water and 36-inch Raw Water/Return Water Pipelines would follow along existing road right-of-ways that are not subject to or available for agricultural use.
 The Recycled Water Pipeline would also follow along existing rights-of-way that are not subject to or available for agricultural use.
 Impacts to Prime Farmland, Unique Farmland, or Farmland of Statewide Importance would be less than significant.
+It should be noted that portions of property in the Project area have been identified as proposed sites for LACSD's preferred effluent management alternative, as identified in LACSD's Palmdale Water Reclamation Plant 2025 Facilities Plan.
+These properties are planned or currently used for agricultural uses.
+Recycled water for these agricultural uses is applied at agronomic rates.
+Refer to section 7.4, Land Use and Planning for a discussion regarding land use consistency with these parcels.
 For the reasons described above, no significant impacts related to agricultural resources or activities are anticipated from implementation of the proposed Project.
 The proposed Project would not conflict with existing zoning for agricultural use or a Williamson Act contract.
 The proposed Project site does not contain forest land or timberland, nor would it result in the loss of forest land or conversion of forest land to non-forest use.
 No impact to forestland or timberland would occur.